akashjikadra/JavaScript/README.md

 ### typeOf()
 It returns a `string` with the type name of datatype.
+It can be used as an operator `typeof x` as well as a function `typeof(x)`.

 ### Interactions
 1) alert()
+It shows a popup box displaying message that is passed in it.
 It takes one argument and converts it into `string` and prints it into popup.
 ```JavaScript
 alert("Hello World!");